liyangau/flake-templates/README.md

 - `nixpkgs.url = "nixpkgs";` -> `github:NixOS/nixpkgs/nixpkgs-unstable`
 - `nur.url = "nur";` -> `github:nix-community/NUR`

-Feel free to change the inputs if you want to use a different input.
-For example, you can change the input to below
+Feel free to change the inputs to suit your needs.
+For example, you can change it to below

 ```nix
   inputs = {